vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 I don't know if it is a feature, but actually the plugin's code starts an endless loop.

-I also tested against jenkins using an empty sinks list and "java/io/ObjectInputStream.readObject()Ljava/io/Object;" as single source:
+I also tested against jenkins:

 {% highlight Java linenos %}
 $ java -jar Phosphor-0.0.2-SNAPSHOT.jar jenkins.war -taintSources taint-jenkins-sources jenkins